 In Europe and around the world, chemicals are widely used by industries to manufacture everyday consumer items, from household products to children’s toys, clothes, furniture and electronic equipment.

 Exposure to chemical substances is a growing global problem.
-Production levels of chemicals have increased from 1 tonne in the 1930s to well over 500 million tonnes today.
+Production levels of chemicals have increased from 1 million tonnes in the 1930s to well over 500 million tonnes today.
 Chemical production is growing even faster than worldwide gross domestic product (GDP) and population and this is set to continue with the global chemical output predicted to further increase by 63% by 2020.
 Levels of toxicity are increasing too; new formulations for pesticides, for instance, are 10 to 100 times more toxic than those produced in 1975.